RealPolitiX/multifit/README.md

 # multifit
-The repo consists of two sets of Matlab routines for fitting transient absorption data:
+The repo consists of two sets of Matlab routines for fitting transient absorption data.

 ### **multioscfit**